EXio4/randomcode/README.md

 * gen-map - png->minetest schematic converter (rough, it works and everything, but still not finished)
 * vfs - just a demo-ish vfs because I wanted to play with data families and things
 * markov - just playing around with a markov chains
-* daily/ solutions to random problems in /r/dailyprogrammer
+* daily/ - solutions to random problems in /r/dailyprogrammer
+* useless_flatten.hs - flatten over.. arbitrarily nested data structures (using monad because I needed something polymorphic)

 ## Advent of code (advent/)